google/zetasql/docs/json_functions.md

     JSON '999'
     ```

-    If the JSON value is not a number, or the JSON number is not in the SQL
+    If the JSON value isn't a number, or the JSON number isn't in the SQL
     `INT32` domain, an error is produced.
 If the expression is SQL `NULL`, the
     function returns SQL `NULL`.